mathjax/MathJax-docs/mathml.rst

 MathJax MathML Support
 **********************

-The support for :term:`MathML` in MathJax consists of three parts:  the `mml2jax` preprocessor, the `MathML` input processor, and the `NativeMML` output processor.
+The support for :term:`MathML` in MathJax comes in three parts:  the `mml2jax` preprocessor, the `MathML` input processor, and the `NativeMML` output processor.
 The first of these looks for ``<math>`` tags within your document and marks them for later processing by MathJax.
 The